 - Manorial Documents Register

-Since 2008 we have been working to ensure that records created before, during and after the 2012 Olympic and Paralympic Games and the Cultural Olympiad are well managed, permanently preserved and appropriately shared.
+Since 2008 we have worked to ensure that records created before, during and after the 2012 Olympic and Paralympic Games and the Cultural Olympiad would be well managed, permanently preserved and appropriately shared.

-- supports effective delivery of the Olympic sports and cultural events across the UK
+- support effective delivery of the Olympic sports and cultural events across the UK

-- answers to public accountability and scrutiny post-2012
+- answer to public accountability and scrutiny post-2012

-- secures a long-term legacy for the benefit of current and future planners, policy makers, researchers, learning and education professionals and the general public
+- secure a long-term legacy for the benefit of current and future planners, policy makers, researchers, learning and education professionals and the general public

 Records of 2012